 Good for: Dedicated volunteers who need flexible hours

-Language advocates attend a crash course in language activism, read an article or book about language revitalization, and commit to at least two actions per month to promote the language(s) of their choice (or Jewish languages in general).
+Language advocates watch a crash course in language activism, read an article or book about language revitalization, and commit to at least two actions per month to promote the language(s) of their choice (or Jewish languages in general).
 Learn more...

 TRACK 3: MENTOR-LEARNER